patrickfrey/mewa/doc/tutorial.md

 ```

-### AST Node functions
+### AST Traversal
-Now we will visit the functions attchached to the AST nodes.
-I split them into snippets covering different aspects.
-Most of the code is just delegating to functions we will inspect in the following section.
 All AST node functions do some sort of traversal, as it is in their responsibility to call the subnodes of the AST.
 I already mentioned in the tutorial that the current scope is implemented as own aspect and set by the AST traversal function.
 Because it is so important I would like you to have a look at the traversal functions implemented in the ```typesystem_utils``` module.
 There are two variants of the traversal function:

   * ```function traverse( typedb, node, ...)```
   * ```function traverseRange( typedb, node, range, ...)```